 © https://revolutionwatch.com

 For about 120 years Cartier has focused solely on making 'beautiful' watches and like Rolex instills a strong desire for something unnecessary convincing us that it is essential.
-This is an achievement that even far more 'outstanding' watchmakers such as Jaeger-LeCoultre IWC Longines and Omega have not accomplished.
+This is something that even far more 'outstanding' watchmakers such as Jaeger-LeCoultre IWC Longines and Omega have not achieved.

 Princess Diana's Tank Francaise